Read the 2018 “State of Chicago Health Care.” Each year HC3 will publish a similar summary on the health of healthcare in Chicago.

 HC3 regularly convenes members to explore other public-private partnerships that address important healthcare issues.

-We also host periodic networking events, inviting national keynotes.
+We host periodic networking events, inviting national keynotes.
+Join us on January 18 at Sidley Austin for our first program of the year.

 Steven Collens is CEO of MATTER, the healthcare technology incubator and innovation center.
 MATTER opened in February 2015 and nurtures entrepreneurs and innovators building next-generation health IT, medical device, diagnostic and biopharma technologies.
 MATTER works with 200 healthcare technology ventures and the company partners with 10 hospitals and health systems, five universities and more than 50 industry-leading companies.
 Steven is also senior advisor at Pritzker Group Venture Capital.